Chelsea v Southampton: How to watch on Amazon Prime

-Chelsea stopped the rot in spectacular model on the weekend forward of their Boxing Day conflict with Southampton – stay on Amazon Prime.
+Chelsea stopped the rot in spectacular fashion on the weekend forward of their Boxing Day conflict with Southampton – stay on Amazon Prime.

-Frank Lampard’s younger Blues squad will have to be on purple alert over the festive interval, however considerably eased the stress on their prime 4 spot by beating Tottenham 2-Zero in north London, whereas Man Utd misplaced to backside facet Watford.
+Frank Lampard’s younger Blues squad will must be on pink alert over the festive interval, however considerably eased the strain on their prime 4 spot by beating Tottenham 2-Zero in north London, whereas Man Utd misplaced to backside aspect Watford.

 - Signal as much as watch Premier League on Amazon Prime – together with free 30-day trial